brtsai/finders_keepers/README.md

 ## Background and Overview

-(Steven)
-Finders Keepers (name pending) is a webapp that utilizes the MERN that allows users to post free giveaways for others to pick up.
+Finders Keepers is a webapp that utilizes the MERN that allows users to post free giveaways for others to pick up.
 Users with an account can create a post of a picture of an item they wish to give away for free.
 Causal users, users without an account, will see a Google map and live feed of posts within their area.